SWE-UniStuttgart/Qlunc/Docs/JOSS_202102/paper.md

 together in modules and, eventually builds up a lidar digital twin.
 This, combined with the underlying open-source code attribute, defines an attractive scenario for sharing knowledge about lidar uncertainties estimation methods.
-It also encourages collaborations among wind lidar key experts aiming to characterize a common lidar architecture for different types of lidars, to assess wind lidar data processing methods or even helps to get a consensus for lidar terminology, giving place to a lidar ontology, which is a developing project driven by Andy Clifton, Nikola Vasiljevic and Francisco Costa [@OntoStack;@sheet2rdf].
+It also encourages collaborations among the wind lidar community, aiming to characterize a common lidar architecture, to assess wind lidar data processing methods or even to get a consensus for lidar terminology, giving place to a lidar ontology, which is a developing project driven by Andy Clifton, Nikola Vasiljevic and Francisco Costa [@OntoStack;@sheet2rdf].

 The source code for ``Qlunc`` has been archived to Zenodo with the linked DOI: [@zenodo]